matteo14c/HaploCoV/docs/source/haplocov.rst

 | i.e. 1_A\|T indicates a A to T substitution in position 1 of the reference genome.

-An example ot the outout is reported below:
+An example of the outout is reported below:

 | ``Genomic variants:``
 |